 The Annual Homeless Assessment Report Part I (AHAR) provides estimates of people who are in shelter and in unsheltered locations on a single night.
 These counts, known as the Point-in-Time (PIT) counts, are conducted by communities nationwide, and typically occur during the last week in January of each year.
 HUD’s “Point in Time” (PIT) count only measures the number of people who are in shelter or transitional housing, or who are seen during street counts.

 However, most families and youth who are homeless do not stay in shelters, transitional housing, or on the streets.

-- Of the 1.3 million homeless children and youth identified by public schools in the 2020-2021 school year (the most recent year for which national data is available), only 4% were unsheltered, and 13.9% were staying in shelters.
-The rest were in motels or staying temporarily with others due to lack of alternatives.
+- Of the nearly 1.1 million children and youth experiencing homelessness identified by public schools in the 2020-2021 school year (the most recent year for which national data is available), only 4% were unsheltered, and 11% were staying in shelters.
+The rest were staying in motels, or staying temporarily with other people due to lack of alternatives.
 This invisible and unstable homelessness is not included in HUD’s limited methodology.

-- Missed Opportunities: Youth Homelessness in America found that of the 3.5 million 18-24 year-olds and 700,000 13-17 year-olds who experienced homelessness, nearly three quarters who slept on the streets or in shelters also ‘couch-surfed’ (stayed with others while lacking a home of their own – a form of homelessness that is not included in HUD’s limited methodology.
+- Missed Opportunities: Youth Homelessness in America found that of the 3.5 million 18-24 year-olds and 700,000 13-17 year-olds who experienced homelessness, nearly three quarters who slept on the streets or in shelters also ‘couch-surfed’ (stayed with others), demonstrating the fluid nature of homeless living arrangements.

 - Shelters and transitional housing are often full, unable to serve families as a unit, do not accept unaccompanied minor youth, or simply do not exist in too many communities.
 When families and youth are not able to access shelter, they are less likely to be included in HUD’s counts.